Waga43/alx-higher_level_programming/0x05-python-exceptions/README.md

 # Introduction

-This is a repo for the ALX SE Python Exceptions project tasks
+This is a directory containing the files of the ALX SE project tasks